jhsu802701/rails_from_scratch_rails5/03-heroku.md

 # STARTING A NEW HEROKU PROJECT:

 # heroku create
 # In your browser, visit your assigned URL.
+You will see the initial Heroku splash screen.
 # heroku rename <name>
 # In your browser, visit your new URL.
 You will see the initial Heroku splash screen.